gklyne/I-D/app/app.md

 collection of sub-resources addressable by name or path.
-This definition covers typical archive file formats like `.zip` or `tar.gz` and derived `+zip` media types {{RFC6839}}, but also non-file resource bundles can be considered an archive, e.g. an LDP Container {{W3C.REC-ldp-20150226}}, an installed Web App {{W3C.WD-appmanifest-20180118}}, or a BagIt folder structure {{I-D.draft-kunze-bagit-14}}.
+This definition covers typical archive file formats like `.zip` or `tar.gz` and derived `+zip` media types {{RFC6839}}, but also non-file resource packages like an LDP Container {{W3C.REC-ldp-20150226}}, an installed Web App {{W3C.WD-appmanifest-20180118}}, or a BagIt folder structure {{I-D.draft-kunze-bagit-14}}.

+For brevity, the term _archive_ is used throughout this specification, although from the above it can also mean a _container_, _application_ or _package_.

 Background        {#background}